lorees/Botta-Bing/README.md

  5. Download this git repo & unzip it and unzip to a working directory
  6. From here you can move on to the **"Loading API Keys Section"**.
- 7. Make sure you load your API Keys into the **"params"* file in the root directory
+ 7. Make sure you load your API Keys into the **"params"** file in the root directory
+ 8. Make sure you enable the 'Google Text To Speech" API. https://console.cloud.google.com/
-  8. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
+ 9. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 You will be prompted to link your newly created API key to the SDK.

 ### Mac (VirtualBox \ Vagrant)
   1. First Install VirtualBox - If you have an older version please upgrade to the most recent version http://virtualbox.org